 TJ: For anybody who has young children, feed their curiosities and buy them do-it-yourself kits.
 Let them get working on their passions because it can really inspire them to go into a field they love—and have a head start.

-Thank you, Tom, for letting us get to know your story a little bit better!
-We, at the Electronics Point, are excited to see what the future holds for you and your next step in the start-up world.
+Thank you to Tom Jensen for letting us get to know your story a little bit better!
+We, at Electronics Point, are excited to see what the future holds for you and your next step in the startup world.